Ettore495/fliek-ui/README.md

 7. Average rating does not get updated automatically once a movie is rated

 There is plenty more, but this should suffice as an MVP!

+# Conclusion

+Thanks for the oppourtunity, I really enjoyed building this app regardless.
+I really like the concept of graphQL and can see why its so popular.
+It makes your app more efficient, quciker to develop and easier to maintain over the traditional REST aproach.

+React.js is also officially my new library of choice when building user interfaces, I still have lots to learn and lots to improve on but this was a great start.

+I had some issues with the apollo client but nothing that could not be resolved.
+Its also great, I really like the built in caching and central store feature.